Catherine Horn: Rigorous Research Can Affect Change in Real Time

 A primary focus of her current research is how to best prepare teachers to become effective educators.
 She hypothesizes that there are benefits to a residency in teacher training — that is, extended time in a school during which aspiring teachers can observe the daily routines of a classroom, interact with students and receive mentorship from a working teacher.
 The College of Education’s undergraduate program has changed its requirements to include this residency.
 In the last five or six years, state policy has shifted to follow UH's lead.

 However, equity considerations complicate this policy decision.
 A residency necessitates aspiring teachers spend four days a week in the classroom.
-Horn points out, "One of the challenges of implementing this residency model approach is it can have an unintentional impact of constraining one who is ultimately able to participate."
+Horn points out, "One of the challenges of implementing this residency model approach is that it can have an unintentional impact of constraining one who is ultimately able to participate."
 She explains that some teachers-in-training may be unable to honor this time commitment because of financial or childcare concerns.

 This cycle of researching, using findings to inform policy changes and then researching more is exactly what she finds meaningful about her work.
 "We began this thoughtfully undertaking a grand experiment.
 We've held ourselves in stewardship, and we need to be alongside that doing research that rigorously tests whether or not that assumption bears out."